MicrosoftDocs/entra-docs/docs/external-id/customers/concept-multifactor-authentication-customers.md

 ### Opt-in regions for SMS

 Starting January 2025, certain country codes will be deactivated by default for SMS verification.
-If you want to allow traffic from deactivated regions, you must use the Microsoft Graph `onPhoneMethodLoadStartevent` policy to active them for your application.
+If you want to allow traffic from deactivated regions, you need to use the Microsoft Graph `onPhoneMethodLoadStartevent` policy to activate them for your application.
 See [Regions requiring opt-in for SMS verification](how-to-region-code-opt-in.md).

 ## Next steps